 Configuring Virtual Appliances

-There are three virtual appliance (VA) configuration options: standard, HTTP proxy, and secure tunnel.
+There are three virtual appliance (VA) configuration options: standard, HTTP proxy, and network tunnel.
 You can also optionally enable transport layer security for encrypted communication.

 Standard VA Configuration